The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 What are LCPs?

-Long chain polyunsaturated fatty acids (LCPs) are the building blocks of the fats (technically called lipids) that help the body function normally1.
+Long chain polyunsaturated fatty acids (LCPs) are the building blocks of the fats (technically called lipids) that help the body function normally.
 They are important for both your own health and your baby’s development throughout pregnancy.

-Omega 3 and 6 are important for health but because the body cannot make them, they are known as essential fatty acids – ones you have to include in your diet.
+Omega 3 and 6 are important for health but because the body cannot make them, they are known as essential fatty acids – ones you have to include in your diet

 As types of polyunsaturated fats, Omega 3 and 6 have different properties and different benefits for your baby.
 Unfortunately, many people aren’t getting enough Omega 3 in their diet.
 Making an effort to include good sources of Omega 3 in your pregnancy diet will help to give your baby the best start for a healthy future.